OSOceanAcoustics/echopype/docs/source/contributing.md

 ### Versions

-ReadTheDocs defaults to having the `stable` version tracking the most recent release and the `main` version tracking the latest changes in the `main` branch of the repository.
+ReadTheDocs defaults to having its `stable` version tracking the most recent release and the `main` version tracking the latest changes in the `main` branch of the repository.
 We follow this pattern for our documentation.
 See [RTD Versions](https://docs.readthedocs.io/en/stable/versions.html) for more information.